-Seville is the stunning capital of Andalusia, the birthplace of tapas, and the sunniest city in Europe!
-It goes without saying that this Spanish city is one of the most remarkable destinations on earth, and this article will show you all the reasons why.
-You’ll find the ultimate 3 days in Seville itinerary here as well as useful information on where to eat, the best places to stay in, and all the delicious food and drinks you should try during your time here because let’s be real — a true Sevillian experience would not be complete without a table full of tapas!
+Seville, Spain is the stunning capital of the Andalusia region, the birthplace of tapas, and the sunniest city in Europe.
+It goes without saying that this city is one of the most remarkable destinations on earth, and this ultimate 3 days in Seville itinerary will show you all the reasons why.

-Seville has a lot to offer, so I recommend spending 3 days here as it’ll give you an ample amount of time to do all the most exciting things without having to rush from place to place.
-3 days will allow you to fully relax and enjoy your experience here!
-If you have limited time though, you can also find an alternative 2-day itinerary further down.
+Seville has a lot to offer, so I recommend spending at least 3 days here as it’ll give you an ample amount of time to do all the most exciting things without having to rush from place to place.
+Seeing Seville in 3 days will allow you to fully relax and enjoy your experience here.

 1. Visit the Magnificent Plaza de España

-2. Take a Stroll in the Colorful Streets of Barrio Santa Cruz
+2. Stroll the Colorful Streets of Barrio Santa Cruz

 3. Have Lunch at a Historic Tapas Bar

-As I mentioned before, the Santa Cruz neighborhood has a lot of restaurants, so I definitely recommend grabbing a bite here.
+As I mentioned before, there are plenty of restaurants and tapas bars in the Santa Cruz neighborhood, so I definitely recommend grabbing a bite here.
 However, there are tons of tourist traps in this area, so be careful when selecting a place to eat.
-Here are some reasonably priced restaurants I recommend:
+Here are some reasonably priced traditional tapas bars that I highly recommend:

-- Tabernas Peregil — A traditional tapas bar known for their delicious orange wine (vino de naranja); this place is very popular among locals
+- Tabernas Peregil — Try their delicious orange wine (vino de naranja)

 - La Azotea — This stylish restaurant serves traditional Andalusian tapas in a modern way; make sure to try their croquettes and salmon tartare!

-- La Bartola — This modern tapas bar serves traditional cuisine and has lots of good vegetarian dishes; make sure to try their zucchini ravioli!
+- La Bartola — This modern tapas bar has lots of traditional vegetarian dishes; make sure to try their zucchini ravioli!